Irgendwer008/KVV-Abfahrtsmonitor/README.md

 ## General

 General settings are:
+- "time_zone": \
+  set your respective timezone for correct calculation of time to departure (see [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) or [IANA specification] (https://www.iana.org/time-zones) for a table of possibilities)
 - "SEV-lines use normal line icon colors": \
   whether lines starting with "SEV" should use the automatic line numbering as the line they are replacing (True) or if they should use the "default_icon_text" and "-background" configured in [Colors](#colors) (False)

-    Example: if True: line "SEV 10" uses the icon line color corresponding to line "10" instead of default icon colors
+  Example: if True: line "SEV 10" uses the icon line color corresponding to line "10" instead of default icon colors.
+- "QR-Code-content": \
+  Set your custom QR-Code content, or leave emtpy to display no QR-code.
+- "QR-Code-height": \
+  Defines the height of the QR-Code relative to the header, must therefor be a value between (including) 0 and 1.

 ## Windows
 Defines the layout and properties of each display window.
 Each entry has to include